pastas/pastastore/readme.md

 Install the module by typing `pip install pastastore`.

 For installing in development mode, clone the repository and install by typing `pip install -e .` from the module root directory.

+For a full install, including an optional dependency for plotting and labeling data on maps, use: `pip install pastastore[full]` or `pip install .[full]`.

+For plotting backgroundmaps, the `contextily` and 'pyproj' packages are required.
+On MacOS or Linux, these package can be installed with `pip install pastastore[full,contextily]` or `pip install .[full,contextily]`.
+On Windows users are asked to install `contextily` themselves, as it depends on `rasterio` which often cannot be installed with `pip`.

-Pastastore has some optional dependencies which can be usefull if one want to use all functionalities of this package.
-The current optional dependencies are adjustText, pyproj and contextily.
-There are external dependencies when using the `pystore` or `arctic` connectors as well.
+There are external dependencies when using the `pystore` or `arctic` connectors.
 To install these dependencies read (see [Connector Dependencies section](#dependencies))! since these are _not_ automatically installed.
-The adjustText, pyproj and contextily package can be automatically installed using `pip install pastastore[full]` or `pip install -e .[full]` when using Windows.
-MacOS or Linux users can use `pastastore[full,contextily]` to install contextily (and importantly rasterio) as well.
-Windows users are asked to install rasterio and contextily seperately.

 ## Usage